PMA-Development/OMA-DCP/README.md

 ## Installing Docker
 Follow this guide using apt: https://docs.docker.com/engine/install/debian/

-## Starting the Docker compose stack
+## Before starting the Docker compose stack
-Edit the InfluxDB.env
+### Edit the InfluxDB.env
-Gengerate a admin token: openssl rand -hex 32
+- Gengerate a token for DOCKER_INFLUXDB_INIT_ADMIN_TOKEN: openssl rand -hex 32
-Change the admin password

-Edit the DCP-App.env
-Add the influxdb token generated earlier

-commands:
+### Usefull commands:
 - Start stack: sudo docker compose up -d
 - Delete stack: sudo docker compose down -v
 - Restart stack: sudo docker compose restart
+- Get running containers: sudo docker ps -a
+- Container logs: sudo docker logs -f

+### After starting
-After the stack is up, go to the EMQX interface: https://hostname:18083 Create a new Auchentication database, just a build in file database, and make the username clientId Create both the provider and the consumer, but remember the customer uses the MQTT broker hosted on the current device, where as the provider is connected to another MQTT broker
+After the stack is up
+- Go to the EMQX interface: https://hostname:18083
+- Create a new Auchentication database, just a build in file database, and do NOT set the clientId as the username, this will make the deployment more difficoult.
+- Create both the provider and the consumer, but remember the customer uses the MQTT broker hosted on the current device, where as the provider is connected to another MQTT broker

 ## Credits
 - [InfluxDB Script](https://github.com/alekece/tig-stack)